peterlacko/gooddata-ui/docs/ht_create_predicates.md

 };
 ```

-For more advanced predicates see predicate factories in
+For more advanced predicates, see the predicate factories in
 [HeaderPredicateFactory](https://github.com/gooddata/gooddata-react-components/blob/master/src/factory/HeaderPredicateFactory.ts).